hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 The HyperLedger Besu EVM supports the methods captured at [ETH methods](https://besu.hyperledger.org/en/stable/Reference/API-Methods/#eth-methods)

-The Mirror Node should implement a subset of the standard calls used to
+The Mirror Node should implement a subset of the standard calls used to:

-- support existing Ethereum developers who may call the JSON-RPC endpoints directly
+- Support existing Ethereum developers who may call the JSON-RPC endpoints directly.
-- encompass Hedera EVM translation logic that can be wrapped by potential Web3 modules.
+- Encompass Hedera EVM translation logic that can be wrapped by potential Web3 modules.

 ### Setup

 - Create a new Maven module `hedera-mirror-web3`
 - Create a new Maven module `hedera-mirror-common` that encompasses all domain POJOs and repositories
-- Use [JSON-RPC for Java](https://github.com/briandilley/jsonrpc4j) or Spring WebFlux to establish a JSON-RPC server with [JSON-RPC 2.0 specification](https://www.jsonrpc.org/specification) support to service rpc calls
+- Use Spring WebFlux to establish a JSON-RPC server with [JSON-RPC 2.0 specification](https://www.jsonrpc.org/specification) support to service rpc calls
-- Use `spring-boot-starter-data-jdbc` for database access
+- Use `spring-boot-starter-data-jpa` for database access
 - Create a Helm child chart `hedera-mirror-web3` and add to Kubernetes deployment flow
 - Add to CI and utilize a Postman collection for endpoint verification